wonderpl/dolly-web/docs/web_services/content.md

   "items": [
    {
     "id": "MOODID",
-    "name": "angry-misanthrope",
-    "display_name": "Not A Happy Bunny"
+    "name": "Not A Happy Bunny"
    }
   ]
  }